tuya/tuya-connector-nodejs/README.md

 });
 ```

-### Request of other OpenAPIs
+### Requests of other OpenAPIs

-`tuya-connector` encapsulates common APIs, and declares the types of reqeust and response parameters.
+`tuya-connector` encapsulates common APIs, and declares the types of request and response parameters.
 You can customize additional API requests.

 ```ts
 import { TuyaContext  } from '@tuya/tuya-connector-nodejs';